-The configuration file sets the default layout for pages as the "page" layout.
+The configuration file sets the default layout for pages as the page layout.
 You can create other layouts inside the layouts folder.
-If you create a new layout, you can specify that your page use your new layout by adding layout: mylayout.html in the page's frontmatter.
+You can then specify that the page use that particular layout by adding layout: mylayout.html in the page's frontmatter.
 Whatever layout you specify in the frontmatter of a page will override the layout default set in the configuration file.